Seizure on wages: what are the employer's obligations?

 - Allowances representative of professional expenses

-- Conventional severance pay
+- Conventional Termination Allowances

 - Activity bonus

-- Active Solidarity Income (RSA).
+- Active Solidarity Income (SSA).

-No holdbacks in progress
+No withholding in progress

-Where a notice of seizure is served to a company, she shall provide to the creditor the following information:
+When a notice of seizure is served to a company, she shall provide to the creditor the following information:

 - Reproduction of articles L. 212-7, L. 212-8 and L. 212-14